EAA Code of practice for ecotourism operators, circa 1994.

 A number of accommodation operators in our region belong to Ecotourism Australia, (previoiusly the Ecotourism Association of Australia - EAA), which has responsibility for accrediting tourism operators under the Eco Certification Program (previously the National Ecotourism Accreditation Program (NEAP).

-The EAA has kindly provided permission for us to reproduce the Code of Practice for Operators, below and also the Guidelines for Ecotourists.
+In 1997 the EAA kindly provided permission for us to reproduce the original Code of Practice for Operators below, and also the Guidelines for Ecotourists.

 1994 Code of Practice for Ecotourism Operators - Australia